Heroes of NFT (HON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Heroes of NFT Historical Price

-According to the latest data gathered on Heroes of NFT live price page, the current price of Heroes of NFT is 0.00730425USD.
-The circulating supply of Heroes of NFT(HON) is 82.56M HON , giving it a market capitalization of $602.60K.
+According to the latest data gathered on Heroes of NFT live price page, the current price of Heroes of NFT is 0.00702719USD.
+The circulating supply of Heroes of NFT(HON) is 82.78M HON , giving it a market capitalization of $581.80K.

 The Heroes of NFT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.